-- Before installing a cover, check that all cables, adapters, and other components are installed and seated correctly and that you have not left loose tools or parts inside the server. - Lower the cover 2 with the rear edge of the cover about 25 mm (1 inch) back from the rear edge of the server. - 3.
-Slide the cover forward. - 4.
-Tighten the two thumbscrews 1 on the back edge of the cover.
+- Before installing a cover, check that all cables, adapters, and other components are installed and seated correctly and that you have not left loose tools or parts inside the server. - Lower the cover with the rear edge of the cover about 25 mm (1 inch) back from the rear edge of the server. - 3.
+Slide the cover forward.

-If you disconnected any cables from the back of the server, reconnect the cables; then, plug the power cords into properly grounded electrical outlets.
+- 4. Tighten the two thumbscrews 1 on the back edge of the cover. - If you disconnected any cables from the back of the server, reconnect the cables; then, plug the power cords into properly grounded electrical outlets.

-- If you are in the United Kingdom and have a modem or fax machine attached to your server, reconnect the telephone line after you plug in the power cords. - If necessary, see "Input/Output Connectors and Expansion Slots" on page 209 for connector locations.
+- If you are in the United Kingdom and have a modem or fax machine attached to the server, reconnect the telephone line after you plug in the power cords. - If necessary, see "Input/output connectors and expansion slots" on page 209 for connector locations.

-Installing the Trim Bezels and Server Door:
+Installing the trim bezels and server door: